monalabs/mona-sdk/README.md

   data being sent.
 It should be a date (ISO string, or a Unix time number) representing the time the message was created.
 If this field isn't provided, the message exportTimestamp will be the time in which the exporting function was called.
+- **action**: (str) The action Mona should do with the message to an existing context: use "ADD" if you want the fields on the message to be added to the existing fields, or use "OVERWRITE" the these fields should replace the existing ones.

 ```
 from mona_sdk.client import Client, MonaSingleMessage